 I recently purchased these boots second-hand off eBay, after the straps on my old Hein Gericke Bullson boots started to wear and looked ready to snap at any moment.
 I opted for Alpinestars as I’ve always found their gear to be good quality.
 It’s easy to see why they’re still going strong after recently celebrating their 50th anniversary.
 Granted their brand carries a premium price, but popularity does mean a large number of their products can be found second hand and so with a little patience, some real bargains can be found.
 These S-MX 4 boots will normally set you back in the region of £150, but I picked up a pair in good nick for just £40.
 Sorted.

 So, on with the review.
 The first thing that struck me about these boots was the construction and solid protection they provide.
 The panels of solid plastic around the heel and calf, armour covering the ankle bone, tow sliders, gear change re-enforcement on toes and generally thicker and more heavyweight leather throughout.
 My old Hein Gericke boots seem positively featherweight in comparison.

 In the wet, the boots have held up fine.
-No issues, no leaks.
-Although when it really hammers it down I do wear waterproof over trousers which go over my boots to prevent water running down my leg into them.
+No issues and no leaks.
+Although when it really hammers it down I do wear waterproof over trousers which go over my boots to prevent water from running down my leg into them.
 I haven’t experienced very cold weather in them, but so far, my feet have been plenty toasty, but conversely not overly hot on good days.

 Overall, I’m very pleased with the boots.
 The extra protection is definitely a big plus point.
-Their comfortable and are holding up against the elements well.
-For the second hand price I paid, I couldn’t ask for more.
+They’re comfortable and are holding up against the elements well.
+For the second-hand price I paid, I couldn’t ask for more.
 Whether they’re worth the £150 brand new price tag; I still think they’re good value, especially compared to the £80 Hein Gericke Bullson boots.